inspectordanno/data_viz_deli/intro_data_viz_d3_r/README.md

 ### Download these things before you start:

 1. A code editor.
 I use [Visual Studio Code](https://code.visualstudio.com/).
+2. [R](https://www.r-project.org/about.html).
+R is a statistical programming language that makes it easy to analyze data!
+It actually is fun.
-2. [RStudio.](https://code.visualstudio.com/) This is a special IDE (that's an integrated development environment – a fancy code editor!) for the R language that has become widely adopted.
+3. [RStudio](https://rstudio.com/products/rstudio/download/#download) This is a special IDE (that's an integrated development environment – a fancy code editor!) for the R language that has become widely adopted.
-3. [Tabula.](https://tabula.technology/) This let's you download data tables from PDF files (It's cooler than it sounds!)
+4. [Tabula](https://tabula.technology/) This let's you download data tables from PDF files (It's cooler than it sounds!)

 ### You are good enough!